-Weather conditions that allow power competitors to climb to 3,500 feet (4,000 feet in the case of gliders) while maintaining a minimum cloud clearance are the most desirable.
+Weather conditions that allow power competitors to climb to 3,500 ft AGL (4,000 ft AGL in the case of gliders) while maintaining a minimum cloud clearance are the most desirable.

 Flight will not be conducted if the wind speed exceeds 20 knots, except at the discretion of the Contest Jury.